veronikatsareva/exploringSubjecthood/README.md

 In this research, I aimed to investigate what a subjecthood can be inside a multilingual LLM as it is a complex linguistic concept that unites the notions of morphology, syntax, semantics and discourse.

-The main methodology are the structural probing and the analysis of embeddings.
+The main methodology are the structural probing and the analysis of embeddings of two models: mBERT and XLM-RoBERTa.
+The results are overviewed in the end of this README.

-The key findings are

 ## Structure & Usage